attaullahshafiq10/attaullahshafiq10.github.io/projects/project-3.md

 The isocaps use interpolated face coloring, which means the figure colormap determines the coloring of the patch.
 This example uses the colormap supplied with the data.

-To display isocaps at other data values, try changing the isosurface value or use the subvolume command
+To display isocaps at other data values, try changing the isosurface value or use the sub volume command.

+You can see complete source file at the [Attaullah's GitHub Repository](https://github.com/attaullahshafiq10/Display-MRI-Data).

 </pre>